TOAST-DOCS/Quickstarts/en/cost-management.md

     * You must have an NHN Cloud account with a registered payment method.
     * You must be logged in to the NHN Cloud portal.

 This guide starts after [10.
-Optimize for scalability and performance](https://docs.nhncloud.com/en/quickstarts/en/optimze-performance/).
+Optimize scalability and performance](https://docs.nhncloud.com/en/quickstarts/en/optimze-performance/).

 ## Manage your organization's usage and budget